hlvs-apps/AndroidVideoLib/CONTRIBUTING.md

 All Contributions are welcome.

-## How to Start
+You have an issue or an idea?
+Create an Issue!

+You already made Changes?
+Create a pull request!

+You want to work on an issue?
+Say that and follow the following stepps:

+1. Fork the Project.
-1. Clone Project and Open in Editor.
+2. Clone Fork and Open in Editor if you have'nt already.
 Android Studio prefered.
+3. Make Changes.
+4. Test it.
+Do your changes fix the Bug?
+Does the Project work?
+5. Create a pull request.